marekjm/issue/README.markdown

 - `issue comment deadbeef "User input could use better validation..."`,

-Issues can be lister with `ls` command:
+Issues can be listed with `ls` command:

 - `issue ls` - list all issues,
 - `issue ls --open` - list all open issues,